PatchworkOS da8a090

 • Interrupt stack, used while handling all other interrupts, specified in ist[3].

-We need three stacks as its possible for an exception to occur during an interrupt, and its possible for a double fault to occur during an exception, therefore we must ensure that in the worst case where each of these occur recursively we have a separate stack for each level.
+We need four stacks as its possible for an exception to occur during an interrupt, for a double fault to occur during an exception, and of course Non-maskable interrupts can occur at any time, therefore we must ensure that in the worst case where each of these occur recursively we have a separate stack for each level.

 The per-thread stack